tjkim614/studynotes/README.md

 # studynotes
-Summary of important data science concepts and Python functionalities.
+Summary of important data science concepts and Python implementations.